ewan-lister/shade-agent-template/README.md

 # Shade Agents

+## This is an edited version of a Shade Agent template, incorporating functionality for querying an LLM.

+In order to run locally follow steps below for local development.

+To run llm via python server use `python llm_server.py` (with python dependencies installed)

 ## Shade Agent Template

 This is a monorepo template for the Shade Agent Stack with all the code and tools for deploying a Shade Agent on NEAR and Phala Cloud.